mayalinetsky/YData-MLOps-Automatic-Improvement/Docs/Project/Charter.md

     * Data scientists, software developers and companies that have a working model that sub-performs, but can't or wish to avoid re-training and changing the model.

 ## Metrics
-Both baseline models were evaluated using Accuracy.
+Both baseline models were evaluated using [log loss](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.log_loss.html).
-The performance of our automatic improvement step will be measured by the % change of the model's accuracy, from before applying the step and after: (acc_after-acc_before)/acc_before*100.
+The performance of our automatic improvement step can be measured by the % change of the model's log loss, from before applying the step and after: (loss_after-loss_before)/loss_before*100.

 ## Architecture
 * Data...
 TBD